OpenNBS/NoteBlockWorld/web/public/docs/terms.md

 ### 4. Copyright

-By submitting a song to Note Block World, you assure that it is your original creation and that you possess all necessary rights to distribute it. **Do not submit content for which you don't have distribution rights, or haven't obtained permission from the original author to distribute.**
+By submitting a song to Note Block World, you assure that it is your original creation and that you possess all necessary rights to distribute it. **Do not submit content for which you don't have distribution rights, or haven't obtained permission from the original author to distribute!**

 Certain exceptions can be made under the Fair Use Policy.
 Fair Use allows for limited use of copyrighted material without permission from the rights holders for purposes such as commentary, criticism, news reporting, teaching, scholarship, and research.
 If you believe your submission qualifies under Fair Use, ensure you understand and comply with the guidelines to avoid copyright infringement.

 If you find any content on the website to infringe copyright, you can send a copyright violation report to [opennbs@gmail.com](mailto:opennbs@gmail.com).
 Copyright violation reports will be promptly investigated.
 If the report is found to be valid, the infringing content will be promptly removed, and restrictive measures may be applied to the uploader’s account.

 Some assets displayed on the website are © Microsoft Studios.
-For Microsoft’s policies on using these assets, please refer to the [Minecraft Asset Usage Guidelines](https://www.minecraft.net/en-us/usage-guidelines). **NOTE BLOCK WORLD AND OPENNBS ARE NOT AFFILIATED WITH, OR APPROVED BY MOJANG OR MICROSOFT.**
+For Microsoft’s policies on using these assets, please refer to the [Minecraft Usage Guidelines](https://www.minecraft.net/en-us/usage-guidelines). **NOTE BLOCK WORLD AND OPENNBS ARE NOT AFFILIATED WITH, OR APPROVED BY MOJANG OR MICROSOFT.**

 Unless otherwise specified, all other content belongs to OpenNBS and may not be distributed, copied, or reproduced without our permission.